 Employees who trust their managers and know that their best interests are paramount are generally happier and perform at a higher level.
 Encouraging people to share their concerns and talk openly puts them at ease and helps them feel safe rather than fearful.
 People collaborate better, communicate more openly, and are happier when they know they are valued and taken care of.
 Constant fear or pervasive uncertainty have the opposite effect.

-Be a Role Model for Positivity
+Trickle-Down Culture: Be a Role Model for Positivity

-Positivity starts at the top, but it can be difficult.
+A culture of positivity starts at the top, but it can be difficult.
 Waking up every day to face the challenges of running a growing company can be taxing.
 Long hours, cash flow concerns and personnel interventions that all leaders deal with can dampen even the most optimistic mood.
 No one wants to force a smile when they’re juggling performance reviews and fundraising.
 For a positive culture to take hold, it needs to be authentic.
 Leaders who work long hours and risk burnout, or refuse to ask for help will fail as role models for positivity because they will be too tired to set an example without “faking it”.

 However, for a positive atmosphere to impact every level of a company, it must start at the top.
 A study in Science Direct showed that employees had a direct, physiological response when remembering a boss who had been unkind to them.
 Empathetic bosses, in turn, had a lasting positive impact.